Overview of WordPress

 - The next important point comes is how to host?

-For installation of WordPress, some online space will be required and you can choose for a supporting company, the hosting company would provide you with one click installation of WordPress.
+For the installation of WordPress, some online space will be required, and you can choose for a supporting company; the hosting company would provide you with a one-click installation of WordPress.

-- Next step comes is website planning, so now you should think about how to handle the following things carefully –
+- The next step comes is website planning, so now you should think about how to handle the following things carefully –

 - How will be your home page structure and what the tabs and trees would contain.

 - Which plugins will be supported if you are thinking to incorporate any into your website.

 - Domain name selection and backup for the website.

 - Payment gateways, easiest is to choose Paypal.

 - What amount of traffic your website can likely face in the worst case.